FloWsnr/CUDA-maskedConvolutions/README.md

 - It might be worth to try General Matrix Multiplication (GEMM) with masking for even more acceleration.
 Hower, I did not find any masked GEMM implementation in cuBlas.
 - Thrust lib is awesome to use std-like features (vector, unique_ptr etc).
 However, it complicates the usage with Cupy, hence I did not use it here.
 - I did not test even kernel length yet.
 Might get wrong results..
+- Constant memory is not used here, since the kernel size is not known at compile time.
+If the kernel size is always below a certain length, we can allocate constant memory for the kernel and use it.